RodCyb3Dev/asp-angular-api/README.md

 # ASP.NET Core Angular REST-API<br>
-Using postman to test the api
+# Using Postman to test the api.

-# To Create API Backend Run<br>
+# 1. To Create API Backend Run<br>
 $ Demo-ASP-Angular/>dotnet new webapi -o backend.api -n backend.api

 To Run The App